felixHPatzschke/PTIR-Tools/doc/Outline.md

 - `OPTIRImage`: OPTIR Images are scanned micrographs, mapping each point on an _xy_ grid to some kind of value.
 - `CameraImage`: A micrograph recorded with a normal camera, in greyscale.
 - `FluorescenceImage`: A fluorescence micrograph, also recorded on a normal camera.
+- `FLPTIRImage`: A difference micrograph between fluorescence signals with IR on and off.

 ### Relationships between OPTIR Measurements